-Then when it comes to practicing with sharps, I totally think that it has its place and it is important.
-A swordsman should not be afraid to pick up, use and face sharp steel.
+Then when it comes to practising with sharps, I totally think that it has its place and it is important.
+A fencer should not be afraid to pick up, use and face sharp steel.
 A sharp sword resonates in the mind on a more primal level than a blunt ever can.
 I believe we are born with a fear and respect for sharp objects, they are like fire.
 Understanding this is important, but not essential in the context of the kind of fencing we generally practice today.
 The happy hobby we have and the sport we practice, or the fun we have going through drills with our friends does not need to involve sharp swords.
 But if one takes historical fencing more seriously and is willing to understand more about what it is to have your life on the line in a duel, battlefield or in the street with a sword in hand, the blades need a cutting edge and a sharp point.

 But even then the biggest step is the first time one grasps a sharp sword.
 Much of this is understood intuitively in a very short time.
 Then with some slow exercises (mask or no mask makes not so much difference) and cutting practice one can learn to understand the finer points of sharp blades touching each other and gain confidence in their use.

 I’ll finish by giving you all the room I think anyone will ever need: if you want to feel afraid and be real about what you do, you can throw the mask away.
 But use blunt swords, cover your eyes and leave out thrusts.
 This way there will be artefacts, but at least you actually have to parry properly and while you might bleed, you probably won’t ruin the rest of your or your buddies life.